tylingsoft/website/maml/models/markdown-plus/index.md

 Markdown editor with extra features.

-Markdown Plus ("M+" or "mdp" for short) is a versatile markdown editor.
+Markdown Plus is probably the markdown editor with the MOST features.
-Besides CommonMark, GitHub flavored markdown, it also supports toc, footnote, task list, emoji, Font Awesome, Ionicons, mathematical formula, flowchart, sequence diagram, gantt diagram, Vim mode and Emacs mode.
+Besides CommonMark, GitHub flavored markdown, it also supports toc, superscript, footnote, task list, emoji, Font Awesome, Ionicons, mathematical formula, flowchart, sequence diagram, gantt diagram, Vim mode, Emacs mode and a lot more.

-<div style="clear: left;"></div>
+Markdown Plus is super useful if you want to write resumes, documentations, blog entries...etc.
+It is also very handy if you want to do planning by creating flowcharts, sequence diagrams and gantt diagrams.

 ### For OS X: